gustonecrush/api-mahasiswa/README.md

 ## START PROJECT

-- Download this project and save to your local
+- Download this project or clone this repo and save to your local
 - Run `composer install` to install all dependencies needed
 - Open your computer server to run your server, then create new database on your database
 - Configure your .env file, go to database section, and configure the database according to the database you are using, the user, and the password you are using as below